Matveibos/rails_answers_and_guides/google_maps_tutorial.md

                     infowindow.open(map, marker);
                   });

-5. How to add marker by click on the map?
+5. How to add a marker by click on the map?

           # after standart template inside initMap()
                   map.addListener('click', function(e) {